-Aluminium prices dipped by 0.79 per cent, settling at 257.2, as the market continued to grapple with volatility stemming from inconsistent supply and demand.
+Aluminium prices dipped by 0.79 per cent, settling at USD 257.2, as the market continued to grapple with volatility stemming from inconsistent supply and demand.
 In August 2025, China's domestic aluminium production saw a year-on-year increase of 1.22 per cent and a month-on-month rise of 0.33 per cent.

 To know more about the global primary aluminium industry 2025 outlook, read “Global Aluminium Industry Outlook 2025”